 Spice up your popcorn by making it Spicy Gochujang Butter Popcorn.
 The popcorn is spicy, with a hint of sweetness and it makes a great snack.

-My husband loves popcorn.
-And he almost never eats his popcorn without hot sauce (another recipe, for another blog post, another time).
+My family loves popcorn.
+And Mr. Dreamboat is already almost never eats his popcorn without hot sauce (another recipe, for another blog post, another time).
 I figured that if he can put hot sauce on popcorn, I can put gochujang on popcorn to give it a different type of spice.
 But I knew that gochujang is much too thick (and too spicy) to put on popcorn by itself.

 Gochujang Butter Popcorn Nutrition Notes: